Engaging with LDAC

 - is likely to impact on the coherence of the statute book (for example, because of a significant degree of overlap or interaction with other legislation), or

 - is or is likely to be inconsistent with the principles in the Legislation Guidelines (2018 edition) (particularly those relating to fundamental legal and constitutional principles).

 You may also wish to refer a legislative proposal to LDAC if:

 - the proposal raises basic framework/design issues or questions of instrument choice, or

 - you consider the proposal would benefit from advice on how best to apply or ensure consistency with the Legislation Guidelines (2018 edition).

-Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC's standing subcommittee of public service and non-public service members.
-In appropriate cases, the the standing subcommittee may make submissions to select committees.
+Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC's a subcommittee of public service and non-public service members.
+In appropriate cases, a subcommittee may make submissions to select committees.

 When should agencies engage with LDAC?